Polymixia nobilis

 Polymixia nobilis, the stout beardfish, is a species of beardfish.
 This species can grow over 48 cm TL.
-P. nobilis lives on both sides of the Atlantic Ocean on gravel and sandy bottoms.
-Scientists do not know how they behave or reproduce.
-The species's dorsal fin has five spines and 34-27 soft rays.
+The species' dorsal fin has five spines and 34-27 soft rays and 10-13 gill rakers.
 The habitat of the fish is in the benthic zone.

+Habitat

+P. nobilis lives on both sides of the Atlantic Ocean and range from Bermuda to Guyana. gravel and sandy bottoms, preferring soft bottoms and reefs.
+These bottom feeders live at a depth of 70-800 meters in-shore.
+These fish contain separate species in the East Atlantic from the West Atlantic Ocean and Bermuda population.

+Feeding

+These broadfish are carnivores that consume bony fish, octopuses, squid, and cuttlefish.

+Reproduction

+P. nobilis lays eggs that develop into pelagic larva.